-Median Charity Care as a percentage of Total Charges has begun to increase slightly after the post-expandion drop (Figure 13 & 14).
+Median Charity Care as a percentage of Total Charges has begun to increase after the post-expandion drop, especially in Q1 and Q2 of 2017 (Figure 13 & 14).

 BAD DEBT PERCENTAGE

 Median Bad Debt has been decreasing slightly over the past three years.
 (Figure 15).
 Bad Debt decreased seven out of the last eight quarters when controlling for seasonality (Figure 16).